Skip to content

 Three surfaces, one source:

-• The REST API is the programmatic surface — PostgREST in v0.1, with the experimental in-house @kozou/api available in the v0.2 line.
+• The REST API is the programmatic surface — the in-house @kozou/api by default since v1.0, with PostgREST as an opt-out.

 You maintain one thing: the schema and its COMMENT text.
 Kozou keeps all three surfaces derived from it, which is why they never drift.
 To shape what those surfaces show, write it in the database — see COMMENT conventions.